vtex/vtex-courses/courses/styles-course/steps/05_landing/en.md

       }
   ```

 7. At this point, you're probably not seeing the block on the landing page.
-This is due to the facr that we have not add a block to the `search-result-layout.customQuery` yet.
+This is due to the fact that we have not add a block to the `search-result-layout.customQuery` yet.
 Here are two possibilities:

    - In case of having already done the previous courses, you probably have already changed the `search.jsonc` file in this template that we're using, in order to use the flex layout concept.
 Having it already done, it's only necessary to add the following code lines to the `search-landing.jsonc` file: